lm3nitro/Projects/MySQL/Part1-Installation.md

 ![Pasted image 20240504114540](https://github.com/lm3nitro/Projects/assets/55665256/93201a2f-5db2-4d6a-9308-7fd0eb3e0a89)

-We are brought back to the configuration dialog window.
-However, since the first one (MySQL Server 8.0.37) was just configured we should see that the status reflects that change made.
-Next, we will configure *MySQL Router 8.0.37*
+I was brought back to the configuration dialog window.
+However, since the first one (MySQL Server 8.0.37) was just configured I should see that the status reflects that change made.
+Next, I will configure *MySQL Router 8.0.37*

 ![Pasted image 20240504114644](https://github.com/lm3nitro/Projects/assets/55665256/c2bf5bdd-23e9-4bf4-8a9b-38f15c99e327)